truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 ### Networking Settings
 **Networking** settings specify network policy, addresses, and DNS services if the container needs a custom networking configuration.

-See the [Docker documentation](https://docs.docker.com/network/host/) for more details on host networking.
+See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/) for more details on host networking.
 You can create additional network interfaces for the container or give static IP addresses and routes to a new interface.
 By default, containers use the DNS settings from the host system.
 You can change the DNS policy and define separate nameservers and search domains.
-See the Docker [DNS services documentation](https://docs.docker.com/config/containers/container-networking/#dns-services) for more details.
+See the Docker [DNS services documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) for more details.

 {{< trueimage src="/images/SCALE/23.10/InstallCustomAppNetworking.png" alt="Networking Settings" id="7 Networking Settings" >}}